 Recommended Online Guides to Camera Phone Photography

-These online tutorials and guides are the pick of the bunch in getting you started towards taking respectable cameraphone photos.
-Now, you shouldn't expect to be taking shots like Nachtwey out of the gate, but as the Flickr pool of camera phone photographers shows, you can get some exceptional shots if you learn how.
+These online tutorials and guides are the pick of the bunch in getting you started towards taking decent camera phone photos.
+Now, you shouldn't expect to be taking shots like Nachtwey out of the gate, but you can get very respectable images on your camera phone.

-12 Tips for Improving Camera Phone Photos – A brief and easy overview of photography issues that will be faced by a camera phone photographer.
-It covers issues of lighting, composition and technique that are unique to camera phones and is a good first stop for getting to grips with this type of photography.
+12 Tips for Improving Camera Phone Photos – This is a brief and accessible overview of photography issues that will be faced by a camera phone photographer.
+It covers aspects of lighting, composition and technique that are unique to camera phones and is an excellent first stop for getting to grips with this type of photography.

-Beter Photos from Your Camera Phone – A pretty good guide along the same lines as the one above.
-Still, a lot of these tips bear repreating.
+Better Photos from Your Camera Phone – This is another pretty good guide along the same lines as the one above.
+Still, a lot of these tips bear repeating.
 Staying really still might seem obvious, but how many of us have had disappointing shots from camera phones due to moving or shaking?
 Well worth the read.

-If you are determined to show what great images can be taken with a camera phone, then you have set yourself quote a challenge, but certainly an achievable one.
+If you want to show what excellent images can be taken with a camera phone, then you have set yourself quite a challenge.
+But exceptional camera phone photography is certainly achievable.
 One key that is repeated in all of these guides is that planning is paramount.
 If you can control and plan for as much of the photography process as possible, then you offset many of the drawbacks in shooting with less adaptable equipment such as a camera phone.
 But as many camera phone photographers have shown, the results can be well worth the effort.

 If you want to learn more about camera phone photography, check out the following links!

 Further Resources For Camera Phone Photography:

 - 5 Tips For Taking Better Photos With Any Mobile Device